How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 • Establish long-term customer loyalty.

-• Generate buzz and ensure a successful opening day.
+• Generate buzz and ensure a successful opening day for your business.

-• Start building your email list and social media following for the future.
+• Start building your email list and social media following for the future - remember that pre-launch marketing and opening day are just the beginning!

-The question is: How do you promote something that doesn’t technically exist yet?
-And how do you do it in a meaningful way?
+The question is: How do you promote a business that isn’t open yet?
+And how do you do it in a meaningful way that builds your new customer base and helps them connect with what you offer?

 A dark skinned woman planning her business launch works at a laptop with facts and figures on the screen.
 Also on the desk are notebooks, a caluclator, and coffee.

-Step 1: Define Your Audience and Choose Your Platforms
+Step 1: How Do You Define Your Audience and Choose Your Platforms?

 The key to effective promotion, and an effective small business marketing strategy, is understanding where your audience spends time.
 More importantly, where do they spend time that would make sense for them to learn about your business?